 The Diploma is a vocationally related qualification, meaning it gives you the skills and knowledge to be a well-rounded residential surveyor.
 It is delivered part time via blended learning including a mix of face-to-face and online learning.

 Training lasts for 12 months and is delivered via a mix of face-to-face and online learning.
-It includes two contact days a month at your chosen course location.
 The modules are:

 Introduction to the course, meeting the team, technical appraisal case study, introduction to law, introduction to valuation and systems overview

 2. Being A Professional

 This training day examines a range of topics surrounding the requirement of surveyors to conduct inspections in an effective and professional manner

 Introduction to law and its background, easements, restrictive covenants, contract law, negligence and occupier’s liability are looked at in this module